1744 English cricket season: Other eleven-a-side matches

 The prominent Addington and Bromley clubs, who accepted the Slindon challenge in September, were scheduled to play a match against each other on Friday, 13 July.
 No post-match reports have survived.
 The venue was Bromley Common where, as stated in a pre-match announcement, no person was allowed to sell liquor "but who belong to the Parish".
-On the previous Monday, a combined Addington and Bromley team were due to play a team called Surrey and the Rest of Kent at Duppas Hill in Croydon.
+On the previous Monday, the 9th, a combined Addington & Bromley team were due to play a team called Surrey and the Rest of Kent at Duppas Hill in Croydon.
+It is known that George Kipps, the noted wicket-keeper, was a given man for Addington & Bromley.
 A similar pre-match announcement warned that no person would be allowed to bring liquor into the ground "that don't live in the Parish".
 In other surviving announcements, London were to host matches at the Artillery Ground against Addington on Monday, 30 July; and against Bromley on Monday, 3 September.
 No post-match reports have been found.

 Reports or announcements have been found of five other eleven-a-side matches which all involved London.
 On Monday, 9 July, they were due to play Richmond on Kennington Common but no match details have survived.
 London arranged a match against Woburn Cricket Club at the Artillery Ground for Thursday, 19 July, but it had to be postponed for two days because the Honourable Artillery Company required the ground.
 No post-match report has been found.

 The other three London matches were against Surrey.
 They first met at Moulsey Hurst on Friday, 24 August, and London won.
 Robert Colchin of Bromley and Val Romney of Sevenoaks played as given men for London.
 The stakes for this match were reported to be "£50 a side".
 There was a return match the following Monday, 27th, at the Artillery Ground and London with Colchin and Romney were again the winners.
 A third match was scheduled at the Artillery Ground for Friday, 7 September with Romney playing for London but no post-match details are known.